-The PCC of St Rufin's Church within The Mid Trent Churches Team is the data controller (contact details below).
+The PCC of St Rufin's Church, Burston, within The Mid Trent Churches Team is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

-The PCC of St John's complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The PCC of St Rufin's Church, Burston, complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: -

-· To inform you of news, events, activities, and services running at St Rufin's and The Mid Trent Churches Team.
+To inform you of news, events, activities, and services running at St Rufin's Church, Burston, and The Mid Trent Churches Team.

 Your personal data will be treated as strictly confidential.
 It will only be shared with all Team Clergy and officers.
 It will only be shared with other members of the church to carry out a service to other church members or for purposes connected with the church.
 With the exception of the circumstances set out above, we will only share your data with third parties outside of the parish or Mid Trent Team with your consent.
 We lawfully present data to the civic registrar for marriages and deaths and all our registers go to county record office and registrar when closed.
 The diocese is permitted to survey the documents for compliance.

 How long do we keep your personal data